Clancey/simple_auth/simple_auth_flutter/README.md

 ```

-You are also required to add the following to add a CFBundleURLSchemes to your info.plist

-For Google: com.googleusercontent.apps.YOUR_CLIENT_ID
+For iOS 11 and higher, you don't need to do anything else.
+On older iOS versions the following is required in the info.plist

 ```xml
 	<key>CFBundleURLTypes</key>